RINSTALL(1) General Commands Manual RINSTALL(1)

 tar -xzf $SD/wordpress.tar.gz -C /var/www

-Fetch a file from an alternative location and store it in the Staging Directory under tools/sys/ if it's not already there and it's not available at $INSTALL_URL/tools/sys/sometool.tgz
+Fetch a file from an alternative location and store it in the staging directory under tools/sys/ if it's not already there and it's not available at $INSTALL_URL/tools/sys/sometool.tgz

 $SD/rinstall -a https://example.org/files/tool.tar.gz tools/sys/sometool.tgz